-If you're a patient or carer, please talk to your GP or visit Palliative Care Australia for more information.
+If you are a patient or carer, please talk to your general practitioner (GP) or visit the Palliative Care Australia website for more information.

 You can print or download individual resources from the list below.